howlsocial/howldocs/blog/2022-09-06-public-beta-challenges.md

 Here are the $HOWL public beta challenges!

 **All challenges start after claim begins.
-This is targeted for Thursday 8th September (2022-09-08) at 1300UTC.**
+This is targeted for Wednesday 7th September (2022-09-08) at 0900UTC.**

 **All challenges end on Wednesday 14th September (2022-09-12) at 1300UTC.**